Reversing Legal Separation in Arizona

 This can be done without a lawyer, though it can be helpful to have your lawyer review the motion in its entirety to ensure it is properly composed.
 You should also include a form of Order for a judge to sign off on with language, such as, “the above action is ordered vacated” or similar wording.
 This gives the judge the ease of signing with no hassle and no obstacles keeping him or her from getting everyone on their way.

 File the motion: now that you’ve finished the document, go and file the motion at the same court where you filed for your legal separation.
 The process is simple enough, but it is important that the document you create to end your legal separation is properly composed to ensure there are no issues in getting the process taken care of quickly.

-The team at Hildebrand Law are all too familiar with the situations surrounding divorce and legal separations.
+The team at Hildebrand Law, PC are all too familiar with the situations surrounding divorce and legal separations.
 However, there are the instances where couples can reconcile and find themselves in a much happier ending than dissolving their relationships.